We collect and maintain geospatial data, cartographic applications, digital aerial photography and scanned-in historic map materials.

 What is available in our Reading Rooms?

 Owing to varying copyright and licensing arrangements, printing is allowed for some, but not all, electronic resources, and is generally limited to non-commercial purposes.
-Ask staff at the enquiry desk for details.
+Ask staff at the Reference Enquiry desk for details.